ookarooka/FINAL-PROJECT/README.md

-# nfa_construct
-#### Author: Joshua Patterson
-#### December 6, 2019
-#### Theory of Computation Project

 ## non-deterministic finite automata generator from regular expression
-A C program on the command-line, which takes in a regular expression and produces an nfa1.dot file, that could then be formatted as a PNG file.
+A C program on the command-line, which takes in a regular expression and produces an NFA that could then be formatted as a PNG file.
 ### This program uses graphviz and xdot.
  Installed via homebrew:
 `brew install gcc graphiz xdot`